vectara/vectara-docs/www/docs/learn/grounded-generation/configure-query-summarization.md

 Application builders can leverage these advanced capabilties to fine-tune the behavior and output style of the summarizer to align with unique application requirements.
+Experiment with different values in these controls.

-### Concise summary without creative interpretations
+### Concise summary without creative deviations

-Some use cases such as in medical and scientific sectors must provide concise, factual summaries without creative interpretations.
-Consider the following `modelParams` for a medical use case.
+Some use cases require more concise and with minimal creative interpretations:

 * `maxToken` = `200` – Brief summary but comprehensive enough to cover critical
   information.
-* `temperature` = `0.0` – Factual summary with no creative deviations, accuracy
+* `temperature` = `0.0` – Factual summary with no creative deviations, and
-  is crucial.
+  accuracy is crucial.
 * `frequencyPenalty` = `0.1` – Minimally reduces repetition to keep essential
-  recurring terminology, such as in medicine.
+  recurring terminology.
-* `presencePenalty` = `0.0` – Focuses on existing topics in a medical history
+* `presencePenalty` = `0.0` – Focuses on existing topics in the content history
-  without introducing new topics
+  without introducing new topics.

-### Research paper abstract summary
+### Brief abstract summary

-Researchers often need to distill complex research papers into abstracts that convey the essence of the work creatively to capture the attention of scholars and industry colleagues:
+Researchers often need to distill complex research papers into abstracts that convey the essence of the work creatively to capture the attention of other
+scholars:

 * `maxToken` = `150` – Limits the summary to an abstract length, suitable for quick scanning.
 * `temperature` = `0.7` – Allows for a moderate level of creativity to articulate the research's novelty and implications effectively.
 * `frequencyPenalty` = `0.5` – Reduces repetition to ensure the
-  summary is succinct and to the point.
+  summary is more succinct and to the point.
 * `presencePenalty` = `0.3` – Encourages the inclusion of new topics or findings
   from the research, adding depth to the summary.